zerohd4869/zerohd4869.github.io/_pages/about.md

 # 🎖 Awards
 - Merit Student of UCAS, 2024.
-- Best System Award of the AfriSenti-SemEval Shared Task, SemEval@ACL 2023.
+- Best System Award of the AfriSenti-SemEval Task, SemEval-2023.
-- First place of the AfriSenti-SemEval Task, SemEval@ACL 2023.
+- First place of the AfriSenti-SemEval Task, SemEval-2023.
-- First place of the iSarcasmEval Task, SemEval@NAACL 2022.
+- First place of the iSarcasmEval Task, SemEval-2022.
-- First place of the Identifying Plausible Clarifications Task, SemEval@NAACL 2022.
+- First place of the Identifying Plausible Clarifications Task, SemEval-2022.
-- First place of the Patronizing and Condescending Language Detection Task, SemEval@NAACL 2022.
+- First place of the Patronizing and Condescending Language Detection Task, SemEval-2022.

 # 💻 Experiences